lazymaine/lazymaine/README.md

 - 👋 Hi, I’m @lazymaine
-- 👀 I’m interested in rock climbing, soccer, skiing, traveling, and my doggo Apollo
+- 👀 I’m interested in rock climbing, soccer, skiing, traveling, the ocean, and my doggo Apollo
 - 🌱 I’m currently learning full stack development at the University of Texas
 - 💞️ I’m looking to collaborate on this crazy thing call life 🤷🏻‍♂️
 - 📫 How to reach me ccalex207@gmail.com